Discover to which package a file belongs to

 Query related packages from repository packages with DNF

-Show files per installed package
+Show files for an installed package

 rpm -ql package